 $ npm install -g @antora/site-generator-default

-If you aren’t comfortable making a system-wide change, or you’re on Alpine Linux, you can recompile nodegit on your machine instead.
+If you aren’t comfortable making a system-wide change, or you’re on Alpine Linux or RHEL, you can recompile nodegit on your machine instead.

 Force nodegit to recompile by passing the